-Bill Dance is Senior Counsel in the firm’s Litigation Practice Group.
+Bill Dance is Senior Counsel in the firm’s Litigation Department.
 Bill primarily represents clients in business litigation, including real property ownership, development, and rights, commercial and residential leasing, entertainment, and intellectual property.
 He also represents clients in product liability actions and regulatory actions related to food and supplement labeling, pharmaceuticals, and medical devices, and over-the-counter personal health products.
 Bill represents his clients not only as a litigator, but as a counselor in risk avoidance and mitigation.

 Bill represents clients in federal and state courts, arbitrations, and mediations.
 He has tried, arbitrated, or mediated a wide range of disputes in his practice areas.
 Bill has also served as a volunteer city attorney and county deputy district attorney, serving as lead prosecutor in a number of misdemeanor criminal jury and bench trials as well as evidentiary hearings.
 Bill also has a strong interest, and has developed a special expertise, in the area of electronic discovery.

 Bill regularly represents pro bono clients in association with Bet Tzedek and Alliance for Children’s Rights, representing unaccompanied minors who have immigrated and are seeking to obtain permanent residency and families seeking to adopt their foster children.